kraglalbert/mcgill-swe-class-notes/ECSE437-Fall2019/exam-prep/Midterm2_Review.md

 # Midterm 2 Review Session Notes

 1. Name four means by which defects are found in a software system
     * Testing, statistical defect prediction, static analysis tools, dynamic analysis tools, inspections

 2. Give the cloud types of the technologies below:
     * Heroku: *Platform as a Service*
     * Amazon EC2: *Infrastructure as a Service*
     * Firebase: *(Mobile) Backend as a Service*
     * Linode: *Infrastructure as a Service*

 4. What is the key different between a Type 1 and a Type 2 Hypervisor?
     * Type 1 Hypervisor: VMM sits directly on top of the hardware
     * Type 2 Hypervisor: OS separates VMM and the hardware

 6. Statistical defect prediction uses historical data about defects to...?
     * Predict likely locations in the codebase where defects may occur

 8. How does container-based development differ from traditional development?

-   * a
+    * Developers do not need to set up an entire development environment when using containers; instead they can run their applications inside containers

 9. What is "serverless"?
 How is it typically achieved nowadays?
     * Serverless is a variant of IaaS where capacity planning decisions are made by the provider (instead of the customer)
     * Customers are charged only for the resources that their apps use
     * Typically realized with FaaS (e.g. AWS Lambda)

 11. What is the difference between static and dynamic analysis?
 Give an example of a tool for each analysis.
     * Static analysis tools examine the code without running it (e.g. syntax analysis)